Impact

 Risk and Exploitability

-The CVSS score of 8.1 indicates a high severity impact, and the lack of an EPSS score or KEV listing suggests no known widespread exploitation yet, though the absence of limitations on delete permissions makes the vulnerability readily exploitable in environments with misconfigured glob policies.
+The CVSS score of 8.1 indicates a high severity impact, and the EPSS score of <1% combined with a KEV absence suggests no known widespread exploitation yet, though the lack of delete permission restrictions makes the vulnerability readily exploitable in environments with misconfigured glob policies.
+The flaw stems from insufficient permission checks (CWE-288) and an authorization bypass through user‑controlled keys (CWE-639).
 An attacker must be authenticated and have policy access to the vulnerable path, but does not need any special administrative privileges beyond normal policy rights, increasing the likelihood of exploitation if privileges are misassigned.

 OpenCVE Enrichment